-- Digital Unix on the Alpha: object files produced by ocamlc -output-obj must be linked with the -taso option.
+- Alpha under Digital Unix / Tru64 Unix with gcc: object files produced by ocamlc -output-obj must be linked with the gcc options -Wl,-T,12000000 -Wl,-D,14000000.
 This is not necessary for object files produced by ocamlopt -output-obj. - Windows NT: the object file produced by Objective Caml have been compiled with the /MT flag, and therefore all other object files linked with it should also be compiled with /MT.